3BMLabs/building.py/docs/usage/Line.md

-- `translate(self, direction: Vector3) -> Line`: Translates the Line object by a given direction vector.
+- `translate(self, direction: Vector) -> Line`: Translates the Line object by a given direction vector.

-- `translate_2(line: Line, direction: Vector3) -> Line`: Translates the specified Line object by a given direction vector.
+- `translate_2(line: Line, direction: Vector) -> Line`: Translates the specified Line object by a given direction vector.